-- Always turn off the line voltage source before connecting the line voltages to the meter. - For the line voltage conductors, CCS recommends 18 to 12 AWG stranded wire, type THHN, MTW, or THWN, 600 V. Solid wire may be used, but must be routed carefully to avoid putting excessive stress on the screw terminal blocks. - Use copper conductors only.
+- For the line voltage conductors, CCS recommends 18 to 12 AWG stranded wire, type THHN, MTW, or THWN, 600 V. Solid wire may be used, but must be routed carefully to avoid putting excessive stress on the screw terminal blocks. - Use copper conductors only.
 The screw terminals are only rated for copper wire. - Do not place more than one wire in a screw terminal; use wire nuts or distribution terminal blocks if needed. - Strip the wires to expose 1/4" (6 mm) of bare copper.

-The screw terminals handle wire up to 12 AWG.
-Connect each voltage conductor to the green terminal block (voltage inputs) as shown in Figure 2: General Wiring Diagram and figures 3 through 8 above.
+The screw terminals handle wires up to 12 AWG.
+Connect each voltage conductor to the green terminal block (voltage inputs) as shown in Figure 2: General Wiring Diagram and Figures 3 through 8 above.
 Connect ground and connect neutral if applicable.
 After connecting the voltage conductors, make sure the terminal block is fully seated in the meter.